-Our vision is to be nationally and internationally recognised as a centre of research excellence
+The Eastern Health-Deakin University Nursing and Midwifery Research Centre will be recognised nationally and internationally as a centre of research excellence.

-Our aim is to conduct high quality research that informs clinical practice, education, and policy development and improves health outcomes of patients through effective risk management and workforce development.
+The goals of the Centre are to conduct high quality research that informs clinical practice, education, and policy development and improves health outcomes of patients through effective risk management and workforce development by:

-- To lead high quality research at Eastern Health through programs of research excellence that are of strategic importance to both Eastern Health and Deakin University
+- leading high quality research at Eastern Health through programs of research excellence that are of strategic importance to both Eastern Health and Deakin University

-- To lead world class nursing and multidisciplinary research programs that support effective models of evidence-based healthcare, a positive experience for patients and carers, and development of a highly skilled health workforce.
+- leading world class nursing and multidisciplinary research programs that support effective models of evidence-based healthcare, a positive experience for patients and carers, and development of a highly skilled health workforce

-- To strengthen the integration of research findings into clinical practice, education programs and heath care policy by effective knowledge implementation strategies
+- strengthening the integration of research findings into clinical practice, education programs and heath care policy by effective knowledge implementation strategies

-- To increase research capacity by offering expert research supervision at Honours, Masters, doctoral (PhD) and postdoctoral levels, mentoring clinicians as part of research teams, and identifying and supporting emerging research leaders
+- increasing research capacity by offering expert research supervision at Honours, Masters, doctoral (PhD) and postdoctoral levels, mentoring clinicians as part of research teams, and identifying and supporting emerging research leaders

-- To expand collaborations with National and International partners from academic, industry, consumer and government sectors
+- expanding collaborations with National and International partners from academic, industry, consumer and government sectors

 The research activities of the Eastern Health-Deakin University Nursing and Midwifery Research Centre span acute, subacute, community and residential care and inform strategic directions for clinical practice, education, research and healthcare policy development.
 We also recognise that a multi-disciplinary approach is vital to patient care so we work with multi-disciplinary teams that include nurses, medical officers, allied health personnel, policy makers, health information technologists, patients and families.